Isaac Levitan: Later life

 In the summer of 1890 Levitan went to Yuryevets (Юрьевец) and among numerous landscapes and etudes he painted The View of Krivooserski monastery.
-So the plan of one of his best pictures, The Silent Monastery, was born.
+So the plan of one of his best pictures, A Quiet Monastery, was born.
 The image of a silent Monastery and planked bridges over the river, connecting it with the outside world, expressed the artist's spiritual reflections.
 It is known that this picture made a strong impression on Chekhov.
 By 1891 Levitan was a member of the Association of Itinerant (or roving) Exhibitions, whose mission was to create a democratic art that was accessible to as many ordinary people as possible, but unlike many of his fellow artists who sought to deliver a message about the hard life of the Russian people, Levitan sought simply to paint beauty.
 Levitan eventually contributed to exhibitions by the World of Art group, a younger generation of artists who believed beauty as the goal of art.